GorbulasDev/learnelectra/docs/i_am_advance.md

 ```
 Where do I find my Receiving Addresses?
 Don't use the Reeive tab on the side!
 It does not have all your created addresses.

-5. Instead, go to File (on Mac, it's tab Electra on top left), then choose Receiving Addresses
+5. Instead, go to File (on Mac, it's tab Electra Protocol on top left), then choose Receiving Addresses

 6. Find the address you want to dump the private key of.
 NOTE: You cannot dump addresses that don't belong to your wallet.
 Essentially if you don't own the private key, you cannot dump it.
 - You can either use the Copy button or right-click and choose copy address